 The shelves of organic supermarkets are increasingly stacked with "superfoods", but how are we to distinguish between products that offer real health benefits and others whose benefits have been invented for marketing purposes?
-We asked nutri-therapy specialist Olivia Charlet, who is also a marathon runner and naturopath, to separate fact from fiction.
+Here an easy list of 6 superfoods that will contribute to your good health.

 Raw cacao to stock up on magnesium

 With a magnesium content that is even higher than dark chocolate and without the sugar, raw cacao may be sold in its original bean form or packaged as a spread or powder.
 If you're not used to the taste, Charlet recommends starting with products that contain a percentage of cacao sugar, or raw cacao bars, which are less bitter than cacao beans.
 Two squares of a cacao bar can make a pleasant alternative to a more conventional dessert.